 God always sends a message of warning first

 Not wishing for any to perish, God’s practice has been to send prophets to warn people to repent of their sins prior to inflicting punishment for disobedience (Amos 3:7).
 God says, “For I have no pleasure in the death of one who dies” (Ezekiel 18:32).
-To understand more about God’s wrath, read the articles “What Is the Day of the Lord?” and “Wrath of God.”
+To understand more about what Bible prophecy says about God’s wrath, read the articles “What Is the Day of the Lord?” and “Wrath of God.”

 God desires that people repent of their wickedness and acknowledge the one true God and His Son, Jesus Christ, as Lord of all creation before He is pressed to send dreadful woes on the earth.
 Will God get the attention of the vast population of the earth before that time?
 Will He find lasting, heartfelt changes in human behavior before He unleashes His anger?